 - Cost-type classification — whether the expense is a hard cost (direct, out-of-pocket disbursement billed at face value) or a soft cost (internally generated charge like photocopies or postage), and whether it is reimbursable to the client or absorbed as firm overhead

-Getting any one of these wrong does not just create a bookkeeping problem.
-It cascades into inaccurate client bills, missed reimbursements, and distorted profitability reporting at the matter level.
+Getting any one of these wrong cascades into inaccurate client bills, missed reimbursements, and distorted matter profitability.

 Who Codes the Invoice and How

-In most small to mid-sized firms, law firm vendor invoice processing follows a predictable path.
+In most small to mid-sized firms, vendor invoices follow a predictable path.
 The invoice arrives — by email, paper mail, or vendor portal — and lands with an AP clerk, legal secretary, or paralegal.
 That person is responsible for determining the correct matter assignment before the invoice enters the approval queue.

 The coder identifies the correct matter through a few common reference points: